ubaldot/defrecs/README.md

    semaphore to unlock the periodic task waiting for that event to happen and nothing more.
 2. *Unpredictable* events.
-In this case the callback wakes up a specific task that performs the following actions:
+In this case the callback wakes up a specific task that calls the components with a specific caller argument.
-    1. Publish few signals,
-    2. Call all the components subscribed to such signals.

 ISR and Callbacks for STM32 are defined in `Core/Src/stm32f4xx_it.c` (so you must modify that file), whereas for Arduino I don't know... yet.
-To keep things separated, the functions implementing the deferred tasks for unpredictable events are defined in the `interrupts\_to\_task.c` file.
+The functions implementing the deferred tasks for unpredictable events are defined in the `interrupts\_to\_task.c` file.
 When dealing with HAL functions that trigger interrupts, check these three
 files: the function that calls the HAL function, the `Core/Src/stm32f4xx_it.c` and the `interrupts\_to\_tasks.c`.

-Differently from pinin and pinout functions that we discussed above, interrupt are tightly coupled to hardware so it appears very difficult if not impossible to have a flexible solution for them.
-Hence, when switching platform, more work is required to accommodate interrupts.

 ## Hardware Layer